Div685/Div685/README.md

 <!--![image](./img.jpg) -->

-I'm a software engineer & full-stack developer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include ReactJS, Ruby, Python, Flutter, HTML, CSS.
+I'm a software engineer and full-stack developer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+Some technologies I enjoy working with include ReactJS, Ruby, Ruby on Rails, Python, Flutter, HTML, CSS.

 - 🔭 I’m currently working as Freelance Developer
 - 🌱 I’m currently learning Ruby on Rails.
 - 👯 I’m looking to collaborate with other developers.
-- ⚡ Fun fact: I love playing cricket && football
+- ⚡ Fun fact: I love playing cricket and football.
-- 💻 I'm looking for a new opportunies
+- 💻 I'm looking for new opportunities.

 ### Github Stats